pedroos/Cursos/Eletrônica/EquivalenceTuringMachineCircuitModelComputation.md

 Possible states $S_0,\cdots,S_k$.

-What happens t a particular state of the computation.
+What happens at a particular state of the computation.

 $S_i$ is a sequence of instructions concerning what the bit on the tape place is and what state and place the machine should be at the next step.